Mohn Prize Panel and Cocktail Reception

 By highlighting exceptional Arctic research, the Mohn Prize aims to bring vital Arctic issues to the forefront of both national and international agendas, from the impacts of climate change to the balance between resource development and the preservation of traditional cultures.

-The Arctic Futures Symposium is honoured to host the announcement of the 2026 Mohn Prize laureate and to continue fostering dialogue between science, policy, and Arctic communities.
+The Arctic Futures Symposium was honoured to host the announcement of the 2026 Mohn Prize laureate and to continue fostering dialogue between science, policy, and Arctic communities, and extends its warm congratulations to 2026 laureate Prof. John P. Smol of Queen's University.